PDF to Video

 Export for the destination

-Finish the PDF to Video project with the format, size, and resolution that match the channel, including custom pixel outputs and broader export options.
+Finish the project with the format, size, and resolution that match the channel, including custom pixel outputs and broader export options.

 Feature demo

-Upload a PDF directly from the create workflow
+Upload a PDF directly from the create page

 Use document text and structure instead of relying on page screenshots alone